School Science Lessons

 Ear leaf wattle, (Acacia auriculiformis), ear-pod wattle, northern black wattle, up to 30 m, gnarled trunk, fissured bark, dense foliage, ear-shaped legume | Auriculocide, C22H26O10 | L-djenkolic acid, C7H14N2O4S2 | Proacacipetalin C11H17NO6 | used for firewood, timber, shade tree, Fabaceae

-Bower wattle, (Acacia cognata), river wattle, up to 10 m, dry sclerophyll forest, linear slightly curved phyllodes 10 cm long and 0.4 cm wide, with sticky resin glands, very small pale lemon staminate flowers, flat pods, dwarf cultivars popular, Fabaceae
+Bower wattle (Acacia cognata), river wattle, up to 10 m, dry sclerophyll forest, linear slightly curved phyllodes 10 cm long and 0.4 cm wide, with sticky resin glands, very small pale lemon staminate flowers, flat pods, dwarf cultivars popular, Fabaceae

-Wirewood, (Acacia coriacea), desert oak, river jam, wiry wattle, upright tree, up to 10 m. linear leathery leaves, silvery grey foliage, yellow globular flowers, twisted knobbly large seed pods, Australian native food, an indigenous wattleseed, used in commercial bread in Darwin, ground wattleseed acts as a natural emulsifier to extend shelf life of bread, Fabaceae
+Wirewood, (Acacia coriacea), desert oak, river jam, wiry wattle, upright tree, up to 10 m. linear leathery leaves, silvery grey foliage, yellow globular flowers, twisted knobbly large seed pods, Australian native food, an indigenous wattleseed, used in commercial bread in Darwin, ground wattleseed acts

-Silver wattle, (Acacia dealbata), white lichen covers bark to give silver appearance, widely cultivated ornamental, fragrant and yellow with feathery silver leaves, subfamily Mimosoideae, Fabaceae
+Silver wattle (Acacia dealbata), white lichen covers bark to give silver appearance, widely cultivated ornamental, fragrant and yellow with feathery silver leaves, subfamily Mimosoideae, Fabaceae

 Early green wattle, (Acacia decurrens), green wattle | Kaempferol | causes colour of flowers, Fabaceae